 CLARK's liability for participation in the Plan is the payment of the required contribution at the rates and frequencies established by law on future payrolls of CLARK.
-The CLARK's employer contributions to the Plan for the fiscal years ended June 30, 2022, 2021, and 2020 totaled \$105,265, \$97,138, and \$83,664, respectively, which were equal to the required contributions for the fiscal year.
+The CLARK's employer contributions to the Plan for the fiscal years ended June 30, 2023, 2022, and 2021 totaled \$118,194, \$105,265, and \$97,138, respectively, which were equal to the required contributions for the fiscal year.
 Effective July 1, 2011, employees were required to contribute 3% and the employer contribution rate was reduced for all membership.
-The employee contribution portion for the fiscal year ended June 30, 2022, 2021 and 2020 was \$27,900, \$29,334, and \$29,989, respectively.
+The employee contribution portion for the fiscal year ended June 30, 2023, 2022 and 2021 was \$27,380, \$27,900, and \$29,334, respectively.

 Public Employee Optional Retirement Program (PEORP) - Pursuant to Section 121.4501, Florida Statutes, and the Florida Legislature created a defined contribution program called the Public Employee Optional Retirement Program.
 The program is an option to the Florida Retirement System and is self-directed by the employee.
 A retirement account is established for each employee who selects this option and an employer contribution is directed to the individual account.
 The employees have the responsibility of selecting how their funds are invested within the approved set of investment choices and may take their funds when they leave the Florida Retirement System.
-CLARK had four employees enrolled in the Program for the fiscal year ended June 30, 2022, 2021 and 2020 and required contributions of \$29,088, \$17,915, and \$19,235, respectively, were made to the plan.
+CLARK had six employees enrolled in the Program for the fiscal year ended June 30, 2023, and four employees for the fiscal years ended June 30, 2022 and 2021 and required contributions of \$39,742, \$29,088, and \$17,915, respectively, were made to the plan.